Chrysidoidea/Statistical-Power-Analysis-Calculator/README.md

 ## **Acknowledgments**

-This calculator was inspired by the needs of researchers and data scientists for an easy-to-use tool that makes power analysis accessible and efficient for experimental design.
+This calculator was inspired by the needs of researchers and data scientists for an easy-to-use tool that makes power analysis accessible and efficient for experimental design.e